json-schema-org/understanding-json-schema/source/reference/generic.rst

 .. schema_example::

     {
-      "title" : "Match anything",
+      "title": "Match anything",
-      "description" : "This is a schema that matches anything.", "default" : "Default value",
+      "description": "This is a schema that matches anything.", "default": "Default value",
-      "examples" : [
+      "examples": [
         "Anything",
         4035
       ]